Estimated reading time: 7 minutes

 The logo color palette draws inspiration from La Francophonie, the global French-speaking community and cultural celebration, reflecting the Club BD ADDA’s mission to promote the diversity of French-speaking authors.

 The information architecture was the true starting point of the project.
 Before any visual design work began, I mapped the full site structure to clarify scope, user flows, and content ownership.
+Early ideas included a blog, newsletter, and additional content sections.
+However, in a volunteer-run context, each new feature also meant additional content to produce and maintain.

 The diagram shown here reflects a working version of the information architecture used during scope definition.
 It evolved through several iterations as priorities were refined and operational constraints became clearer.